-Larry Loadhauler groans and buries his head in the pillow as his 6 a.m. smartphone alarm blares across the room.
-"This hotel bed isn't doing me any favors, and flying until 8 last night sure didn't help my stiff muscles," Larry grouses.
-“Why doesn't this place have a hot tub?" he mutters as he drags himself to the shower.
+Larry Loadhauler groans and buries his head in the pillow as his 6:00AM smartphone alarm blares across the room.
+"This hotel bed isn't doing me any favors, and flying until eight last night sure didn't help my stiff muscles," Larry grouses.
+"And why doesn't this place have a hot tub?" he mutters as he drags himself to the shower.

-At least this place has breakfast so I don't have to drive to the interstate, Larry thinks as he trudges to the hotel's faux breakfast buffet.
+"At least this place has breakfast so I don't have to drive to the interstate," Larry thinks as he trudges to the hotel's breakfast buffet.
 Larry's not fooled by the microwaved eggs and toaster waffles.
-He wants real food, but he's not paying for it, so he shovels it in and chugs down a second cup of coffee before driving to work.
+He wants real food, but he's not paying for it, so he shovels in what he's got and chugs down a second cup of coffee before driving to work.

-Although the fire hasn't yet overtaken any towns, it has advanced to within 10 miles of the closest settlement, which is starting to ramp up its evacuation plans.
-The team's mission for today: work with ground crews to keep the fire from advancing further toward the town, and hope the predicted thunderstorms roll through without any lightning-caused fires.
+Although the fire hasn't overtaken any towns yet, it's advanced to within ten miles of the closest settlement, which is starting to ramp up its evacuation plans.
+The team's mission for today: work with ground crews to keep the fire from advancing further toward the town, and hope the predicted thunderstorms roll through without starting any fires of their own.

 With the briefing complete, Larry and his pilot-in-command John perform their preflight mechanical and gear checks.
 Larry has already prepared the day's flight plan, although their twin-engine aircraft will receive its airborne instructions from their incident commander, kind of like a football quarterback who telegraphs plays to his team members.

-The team spends several hours criss-crossing through the fire zone, dropping pre-emptive retardant loads while Dick feeds the pilots updated instructions based on his communication with ground crews.
-Finally, in late afternoon, Dick signals the end of the day's work as the thunderstorms roll in with welcome downpours and blessedly little cloud-to-ground lightning.
+The team spends several hours crisscrossing through the fire zone, dropping preemptive retardant loads while Dick feeds the pilots updated instructions based on his communication with ground crews.
+Finally, in the late afternoon, Dick signals the end of the day's work as the thunderstorms roll in with welcome downpours and—whew—little cloud-to-ground lightning.

-Larry and John trot to their hotel rooms, throw everything into their bags (including dirty clothes), and drop the keys with the desk clerk as they run out the door.
+Larry and John jog to their hotel rooms, throw everything into their bags (including dirty clothes), and drop the keys with the desk clerk as they run out the door.
 Hard to say whether they'll get any of their unused room fees back, since they didn't give the hotel any notice.